Turboscient/From-Elm-To-Redux-TypeScript/README.md

 }
 ```

-Now we represent the videogames
+Now we represent the individual videogames

 ```
 const superMarioBros2: videogame = {